Nebraska Wildflower Mix

-This is a colorful mixture of annuals, perennials, native and introduced wildflowers known to grow well in Nebraska.
+This seed mix features a blend of colorful annuals, perennials, native and introduced wildflowers known to grow well in Nebraska.
 The annuals will bloom the first year as the perennials become established.
 Over-seeding with a mixture of all annuals in the following years will continue the flush of color that the annuals provide.

 Purple Coneflower, Blue Lupine, Scarlet Flax, Blue Flax, Indian Blanket, Shasta Daisy, Rocket Larkspur, Mexican Hat, Black-Eyed Susan, Dwarf Evening Primrose, Bachelor Button, Native Purple Coneflower, Prairie Penstemon, Lance-leaf Coreopsis, Plains Coreopsis, Blanketflower, Firewheel, Shirley Poppy